PavanRangani/docs/docs/prd/philanthropy/export.md

   - If there isn't any record available in any table, that table won't be shown.
   - Download file name : `{legal-entity-id}-grant-status.pdf`
 - For Excel
-  - If there isn't any records available in any table, table will be shown with no records.
+  - If there isn't any records available in any table, table will be shown without records.
-  - Shows
+  - Shows file information like `Generated on`, `From`, `To`, `Entity Name`, `Report Name` with downloaded file.
-  - Download file name: `{legal-entity-id}-grant-status.xlxs`
+  - Download file name: `{legal-entity-id}-grant-status.xlsx`
+- If value is not available, shows - in the PDF and shows empty cell in the Excel.
 - Column:
   - Foundation or Non-Profit Firm
     - `Foundation` is for Contribution and `Non-Profit Firm` is for Grant.